cu7er/plux-error/README.md

 ## How it works

 Upon receiving a response code, PLUX-ERROR will replace a region in an HTML template with a similarly named region in the server response.
-If a response code is returned and the response body does not contain this region, a fallback message will be displayed in this region.
+If a response code is returned and the response body does not contain this region, a fallback message based on the response code will be displayed in this region.
 If no response is received (e.g., if the device is offline), a 'connection error' message will be shown.

 ## How to use it